janbjorge/pgqueuer/docs/cli.rst

 CLI Module for PGQueuer
 =======================

-The pgq cli provides a command-line interface for managing various aspects of the PGQueuer system.
+The pgq CLI provides a command-line interface for managing various aspects of the PGQueuer system.
+The CLI can be invoked via the alias `pgq` or the traditional method `python3 -m pgqueuer`.
+Both methods are fully supported and provide identical functionality.

 Functionality
 -------------